-Gemse Approach 1 is an editor for mathematical formulas using Presentation or Content MathML.
-Unlike other editors, this one is neither intuitive nor easy to learn and you must have a basic understanding of MathML.
+Gemse Approach 1 is an editor for mathematical formulas using Presentation MathML, Content MathML or OpenMath.
+Unlike other editors, this one is neither intuitive nor easy to learn and you must have a basic understanding of MathML or OpenMath.
 It is controlled with the keyboard only, its user interface is highly inspired by the text editor vi.
 The goal is to be able to edit equations as fast as possible.

 Gemse Approach 1 is implemented in JavaScript using DOM.
-It runs in the webbrowser Firefox 3 and in XULRunner 1.9.
+It runs in the webbrowser Firefox XULRunner.
+(In both cases, version 10 is recommended but older or newer releases maybe work as well.)

 You can choose from the following variants: